plamarque/sphinx-poc/docs/GettingStarted/Welcome-screens.rst

 -  Values entered in both Password and Confirm fields must be the same.

--  You can change these entered information after logging in PRODUCT.
+-  You can change these entered information after logging in eXo Platform.
    See `Changing your account
    settings <#PLFUserGuide.GettingStarted.ManagingAccounts.ChangingAccountSettings>`__
    for more details.